AlienGFX/AITools/README.md

        upgrade <host1|host2>             :  upgrade all dependancies to the servers.
-Please enter the hostname service <host> <app> <action>     :  manage all services to servers with hostname appname action configure                         :  deploy keys and configure dependancies monitor                           :  getting information for monitoring tools mount                             :  mount ISCSI for srv-backup
+Please enter the hostname service <host> <app> <action>     :  manage all services to servers with hostname appname action configure                         :  deploy keys and configure dependancies deploy                            :  clone repo and deploy AITools into /opt/AITools monitor                           :  getting information for monitoring tools mount                             :  mount ISCSI for srv-backup
        unmount                           :  unmount ISCSI for srv-backup